 Those who apply for Tier 2 after getting their results can start their Tier 2 job immediately.
-This is because Tier 4 leave that was applied for before 1 October 2019 includes a work condition that allows you to start a permanent job only if you apply for Tier 2 having "successfully completed" your course.
+This is because Tier 4 leave that was granted before 1 October 2019 includes a work condition that allows you to start a permanent job if you applied for Tier 2 having "successfully completed" your course.

 While the Tier 2 rules were amended in January 2018 and April 2019 to allow someone who has not yet "successfully completed" their course to apply for Tier 2 (see section 1 above), the Tier 4 work rules about taking a permanent job were never adjusted accordingly.
 It means that someone who applies for Tier 2 before getting their results can only work on a temporary basis until their Tier 2 leave is granted.
-It seems that many employers are happy to arrange temporary contracts, but it does add some complication to hiring people under Tier 2 and it is generally very confusing for everyone.
+This adds an unfortunate complication to hiring people under Tier 2.

 Following some lobbying by international student advisers and UKCISA, the offending Tier 4 work condition will finally be changed from 1 October 2019.
-If you apply for a Tier 4 visa on or after that date, at the end of your course your work conditions will allow you to start a Tier 2 job as soon as you have made the Tier 2 application.
+If your Tier 4 visa is issued on or after that date, at the end of your course its work conditions will allow you to start a Tier 2 job as soon as you have made the Tier 2 application.

 What has been your experience with the visa aspects of switching from Tier 4 to Tier 2?
 What else could the UK government do to improve the transition from Tier 4 to Tier 2?
 Leave a Comment below.

 Please do not post a Comment asking for advice about your individual situation or about any types of work visa other than Tier 2.
 For advice queries, please see UKCISA's detailed guide to Working after Studies or contact the International Student Adviser at your institution or UKCISA's students' advice line.